“If your actions inspire others to dream more, learn more, do more, and become more, you are a leader.” – John Quincy Adams

 Pinjra Tod – Run by women students to glorify women’s freedom and rights

+Learn about the different cultures represented by your international student community.
+You can do this by reading books, watching movies, or talking to international students directly.
 Approach a new student or an exchange student in the class and introduce yourself.
 Maybe even have dinner with them at your house.
-Wish each other a happy international student’s day and celebrate by speaking about your respective cultures.
+Wish each other a happy International Student’s Day and celebrate by speaking about your respective cultures.

 Ans: Students promote and celebrate their acts of civic engagement, congregate on campus to highlight the issues they support, and engage in joyous competitions.

-3. When do we celebrate international students day?
+Q3.
+When do we celebrate International Students Day?

 Ans: 17th November